 All of this, and he won.

 Great hitting kept the A’s in the game and Rommel on the mound, for better or worse.
 Philadelphia tallied seven times in the seventh to take a 13-8 lead, but the Indians immediately countered with six to retake the lead at 14-13.
 The A’s answered back in the ninth with two runs, but the Tribe scored once to take the game to extra innings.
-Suddenly, for the next six innings, both Rommel and Wes Ferrell—the Indian ace who himself would labor long through much of the afternoon—would settle in and not allow a run.
+Suddenly, for the next six innings, both Rommel and Wes Ferrell—the Cleveland ace who himself would labor long through much of the afternoon—would settle in and not allow a run.
 Jimmie Foxx finally lit up the offense in the 16th with his third homer of the day—but the Indians prolonged the game further when they got to Rommel for two more runs.
 Tied at 17-17, the A’s notched one more run in the 18th and, this time, Rommel held off the Indians to secure the marathon.
 It was his 171st and last win of his career; he probably didn’t have much left after this marathon, anyway.

 Oakland A’s Team History A decade-by-decade history of the A’s, the ballparks they’ve played in, and the four people who are on the franchise’s Mount Rushmore.